kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 The interested reader is referred to the [official documentation online](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Shell-Parameter-Expansion) for a comprehensive explanation of the dazzling features of _parameter expansion_ [@shellparamexp] and _substring removal_ [@wikisubstring] in `bash`.
 For an admirable summary of features like parameter expansion, do also visit the clear and comprehensive [BashGuide website](https://mywiki.wooledge.org/BashGuide/Parameters).

-If you are familiar with `bash` but require an [aide-mémoire](https://www.thefreedictionary.com/aide+memoire) for some aspect of string matching or manipulation, the section with the heading ["Recommended Shell resources"](https://wiki.bash-hackers.org/start#recommended_shell_resources) is the best place to start your search[@.bhwstart].
+If you are familiar with `bash` but require an [aide-mémoire](https://www.thefreedictionary.com/aide+memoire) for some aspect of string matching or manipulation, the section with the heading ["Recommended Shell resources"](https://wiki.bash-hackers.org/start#recommended_shell_resources) is the best place to start your search[@bhwstart].
 It contains a wealth of authoritative links that will speedily dispel your doubts.

 ## Feedback